Global correlations of seismic elastic and anelastic

 At 100 km depth, where the resolution of seismic models is the highest, we

-compare observed seismic Vs and Qs with theoretical Vs(T) and Qs(T) values
+compare observed seismic Vs and Qs with theoretical Vs(T) and Qs(T)

-seismic and theoretical Vs in cratonic lithosphere.
-In regions of active tectonics,
+the misfit between seismic and theoretical Vs in cratonic lithosphere.
+In

-temperature effects alone cannot explain seismic Vs and Qs in the lithosphere.
-It is
+Vs and Qs in the lithosphere.
+It is likely that partial melts and/or fluids may

-likely that partial melts and/or fluids may affect seismic parameters in these
+affect seismic parameters in these regions.

-This study demonstrates that lithospheric temperature plays the dominant role in
+This study demonstrates that lithospheric temperature plays the dominant

-Keywords: temperature, heat flow, Rayleigh waves, seismic inversion, lithosphere,
+Keywords: temperature, heat flow, Rayleigh waves, seismic inversion,

-composition, partial melts, cratons, continents
+lithosphere, composition, partial melts, cratons, continents

 Experimental data on temperature dependence of Q, Vp, and Vs